EDCD/EDDN/schemas/README-EDDN-schemas.md

 3. EDDN is intended to transport generic data not specific to any particular Cmdr and to reflect only the data that every player would see in-game in station services or the local map.
+To that end:
-To that end, uploading applications MUST ensure that messages do not contain any Cmdr-specific data (other than "uploaderID", the "horizons" flag, and the "odyssey" flag).
+      1. Uploading applications MUST ensure that messages do not contain any Cmdr-specific data (other than "uploaderID", the "horizons" flag, and the "odyssey" flag).
+      2. Uploading applications MUST remove any data where the name of the relevant key has a `_Localised` suffix.

    The individual Schemas will instruct you on various elisions (removals) to be made to comply with this.